org-arl/fjage/gateways/Gateways.md

 ### `getName()` :: Void -> String
 - Gets the name of the agent or topic.
 - May be implemented as a `name` property on the _AgentID_ object.
+- Can be used to generate a JSON string for serialization.

 ### `isTopic()`:: Void -> Bool
 - Returns true if the agent id represents a topic.